RDjarbeng/countdown/readme.md

 ---
 todo:
 * Provide proper error messages when app/function crashes
-* Add proper formatting for countdown page on mobile
 * Add repeating countdowns, Eg: birthdays
 * add option to change the main clock countdown
 * Shareable day of the year for mobile (Whatsapp)